jasonqiu212/nus-cheatsheets/CS4225/cs4225-cheatsheet.md

 - Every record contains event timestamp
 - Watermark: Special record injected by user to trigger calculation for event-time window
-  - Contains timestamp representing user's estimate of current event time
+  - Contains timestamp representing user's estimate of progress of event time
   - Different from watermark in Spark

 ![[flink-watermark.png|500]]